 To get started, scroll down or visit United Way's Volunteer Connection to view some current volunteer needs.
-Contact Mallory, our Volunteer & Community Garden Manager, with questions.
-Mallory would also be happy to schedule a time to give you or your organization a tour of The Neighbors' Place!
+Contact Bettina, our Volunteer Coordinator, with questions.
+Bettina would also be happy to schedule a time to give you or your organization a tour of The Neighbors' Place!

 We are always looking for people to pick up food donations with our box truck or a personal vehicle.
 We are willing to train the right people.

 A valid driver’s license and the ability to lift & carry moderately heavy items are required.
 A flexible schedule is appreciated, but not required; your own reliable insured truck or van is a plus.